GigaBash: Controls and Mechanics

 The game revolves around Giga-energy, which may be found as orbs in certain places within some stages.
 However, Giga-energy is usually gained every time a kaiju damages their opponent (with some special moves gaining more by sacrificing health, knocking the enemy's Giga-energy out of them, or outright absorbing the enemy's Giga-energy).
 Once full of Giga-energy (as indicated by a pink meter), kaiju can transform into their significantly stronger and larger "S-class" state.
 This form is temporary, with the Giga-energy meter slowly depleting over time, but, although Giga-energy found in the environment cannot refill the meter while the monster is in its S-class state, the kaiju can fill their meter back up by doing combos or absorbing the enemy's Giga-energy with certain attacks.
 When a match goes on for long enough, a destructible bubble-like "Giga-ball" will start floating around the stage, which would allow any kaiju that shatters it to unleash an ultimate attack that deals devastating damage to other opponents.
 Titans can also steal the ultimate move ability from the enemy that currently has it by attacking them enough times before they can unleash it.

 Modes

 The game comes with four story modes where the player controls one of the four playable monsters.
+On March 26, 2026, a fifth story mode was added via DLC.